 - Paper coating

 Other products may also contain zinc oxide.

 - Yellow eyes and skin

-If the person swallowed a lot of zinc oxide, immediately give the person water or milk.
-Do NOT give water or milk if the patient is vomiting or has a decreased level of alertness.
+If someone swallows a lot of zinc oxide, give them water or milk right away.
+Do NOT give water or milk if the person is vomiting or has a decreased level of alertness.

 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.